February 10th, Patrick and his brother Ryan will be among the celebrities

 Cassidy’s presence in the cast is a poignant one.
 As Steven Kodaly, a clerk and cad who spends his off hours (and some of his on-the-clock time) pursuing women, Cassidy is taking on a role that won his father Jack a Tony Award in the original production.
 With extensive Broadway, regional, TV and movie credits, Cassidy is a seasoned pro who communicates Kodaly’s narcissistic inability to avoid pursuing whichever woman captures his fancy at the moment, even if that pursuit causes pain to others.

-Also at The Wick Theatre, on December 18th 2017 Patrick will be performing his one-man show Just Another Family Tree, telling his story of growing up in a well-known show biz family.
-He will be backed by a 3-piece band,of which one member will be his son Jack Gordon Cassidy!!
-You can find ticket information HERE
+Also at The Wick Theatre, on December 18th 2017 Patrick performed his one-man show Just Another Family Tree, telling his story of growing up in a well-known show biz family.
+He was backed by a 3-piece band, of which one member was his son Jack Gordon Cassidy!!

 Patrick and his mother Shirley appeared for two months in an autobiographical stage show called "Have You Met Miss Jones", at the New Theatre Restaurant dinner theater in Kansas City, MO from Sept 22 - Nov 27, 2016.
 Patrick's brother Shaun wrote the show for Patrick and their mother.

 You can find information on the show and buy tickets when on sale here: New Theatre Restaurant

 An article about the show appeared on Kansas City.com: Shirley Jones to open 2016-17 season at New Theatre